Our history

 public/private partnerships, developing strong relationships

-with state government agencies, coordinating its work
+with state government agencies, coordinated its work

-with existing statewide organizations, and soliciting
+with existing statewide organizations, and solicited

 input from local and statewide coalitions.

-This combination of collaborative partnerships, award-winning
+This combination of collaborative public partnerships, award-winning

 public education campaigns, a successful grant program